Drug for Multiple Myeloma Demonstrated to Significantly Extend Disease-Free Survival

 The types of side effects observed in this trial were similar to those observed in other clinical trials with lenalidomide.
 Detailed results from this trial will be presented at a future scientific meeting.

-“This study answers the important question for multiple myeloma patients regarding maintenance lenalidomide therapy starting at 100 days following transplant,” said Philip L. McCarthy, Jr., M.D., associate professor of medicine at Roswell Park Cancer Institute and principal investigator of this study.
+“This study answers the important question for multiple myeloma patients regarding maintenance lenalidomide therapy starting at 100 days following transplant,” said Philip L. McCarthy, Jr., M.D., associate professor of medicine at Roswell Park Comprehensive Cancer Center and principal investigator of this study.
 “We now know that prolonged maintenance therapy with lenalidomide when compared to placebo will delay disease progression.
 This is an exciting advance in the field of multiple myeloma therapy and occurred due to the willingness of multiple myeloma patients to participate in this study and to the cooperation of the many physicians and study groups involved.”

 Lenalidomide, a derivative of thalidomide, was approved by the U.S. Food and Drug Administration in 2006 to be used in combination with dexamethasone, a steroid, for the treatment of multiple myeloma in patients who received at least one prior therapy for their disease.
 Celgene Corporation, Summit, N.J., provided lenalidomide for this trial under a clinical trials agreement with NCI.